XtherDevTeam/hoshi-lang/README.md

-# The design of hoshi-lang programming language
+# The design of yoi-lang programming language